Welcome to today's edition of the Rush 24-7 podcast.

 Does anybody know whether Barack Obama knows how to use a tire gauge?

-Anybody know whether Barack Obama knows what a manifold is and whether manifold pressure does he know anything about this?
+Does anybody know whether Barack Obama knows what a manifold is and what the manifold pressure is?

-Do any of the people on his auto task force have the slightest idea about the mechanics of an automobile, the designing of an automobile, the the manufacturing of an automobile, and of course the marketing and sale.
+Do any of the people on his auto task force have the slightest idea about the mechanics of an automobile, the designing of an automobile, the manufacturing of an automobile, and of course the marketing and sale.

 Now we're in the warranty business too, ladies and gentlemen.

-I don't know if you know this or not, but the starting today, the United States government will stand behind your warranty on a newly purchased General Motors car.
+I don't know if you know this or not, but starting today, the United States government will stand behind your warranty on a newly purchased General Motors car.

-Now that's gonna be cool, isn't it?
+Now, that's going to be cool, isn't it?

-Now wait till this kicks into gear.
+Now, wait till this kicks into gear.

 Let's listen to what President Obama had to say in his announcement press conference about an hour ago.

-Stop the however.
+Stop the tip.

-I could stop and start this stuff after every sentence of the others.
+You know, this is a, I could stop and start this stuff after every sentence of the others.

-Your government, the presidency of Barack Obama has just said that the restructuring plan put forward by General Motors in its current form is not strong enough.
+Your government, the presidency of Barack Obama, has just said that the restructuring plan put forward by General Motors in its current form is not strong enough.

 Based on what?